Our US website cwst.com site is currently under construction, hence we are redirecting it to our UK site cwst.co.uk.

 Specialist teams can be mobilised worldwide to repair large or fixed equipment, reducing shipping costs and downtime to the same specification as in-house processing.

-Our onsite services include spraying, component repair and a range of overhaul services.
+Our onsite services include spraying, surface treatments, component repair and a range of overhaul services.
 Due to the processing of plant equipment which cannot be moved due to size and fixed installations.

 Find out more about our Onsite Services.